Skip to main content

 A Michelin Plate pub (2024 and 2025) with a 4.7 Google rating and ££ pricing, the Dartmoor Inn delivers consistent, produce-led cooking in a rustic, multi-room setting run by a welcoming family.
 It is the most accessible quality dining option in Lydford, and one of the better value-for-quality propositions in Devon.
 Easy to book, dog-friendly in the bar, and well-placed for a post-walk lunch near Lydford Gorge.

-With a Google rating of 4.7 from 438 reviews and back-to-back Michelin Plate recognition in 2024 and 2025, the Dartmoor Inn is not a well-kept secret so much as a well-earned one.
 At ££ pricing, it sits in a comfortable middle ground: more considered than a standard Devon pub lunch, considerably less demanding on the wallet than the region's fine-dining alternatives.
 If you are weighing up a weekend visit to Lydford and want good cooking, a genuinely welcoming room, and a bill that won't require advance budgeting, this is a direct yes.

 The Dartmoor Inn occupies a rustic roadside building that makes no effort to look like anything other than a Dartmoor pub, and that restraint is part of its appeal.
 The interior leans into a shabby-chic aesthetic: worn textures, warm light, and the kind of furniture that looks as though it has always been there.
 The bar area is the social heart of the place, regularly populated by locals and their dogs, and it functions as a proper pub rather than a restaurant that happens to serve beer.
 Dining is spread across several smaller rooms, which keeps the atmosphere low-key and avoids the cavernous feel that can undermine pubs that have over-extended their dining operations.

 For weekend brunch or a long Saturday lunch, the multi-room layout is an asset.
 Smaller dining rooms mean the noise level stays manageable, and the pace feels unhurried in a way that suits a moorland afternoon.
-If you are driving out from Exeter or staying somewhere on Dartmoor, arriving for a mid-morning meal or an early lunch gives you the leading of both the space and the surrounding landscape.
+If you are driving out from Exeter or staying somewhere on Dartmoor, arriving for a mid-morning meal or an early lunch gives you the best of both the space and the surrounding landscape.
 The pub is a natural stop before or after walking the Lydford Gorge, one of Devon's more dramatic National Trust sites, which is within easy reach of the address.

 The Dartmoor Inn's kitchen works with quality local produce and delivers what Michelin describes as direct, satisfying cooking.
 That is accurate framing.
 This is not a venue chasing technical complexity or tasting-menu theatre.
 The approach is produce-led and flavour-focused, and the Michelin Plate recognition in consecutive years confirms that the quality is consistent rather than occasional.
 For a brunch or weekend lunch context, that consistency matters more than ambition: you want to know the food will deliver, not that it might on a good day.